 Romania is a beautiful country and its attractions have become all the more accessible to the visitor since it joined the EU.
 When you rent a car in Romania from Sixt you can explore the scenic beauty of the Carpathian Mountains and fascinating cities like Bucharest.
-As you can see from the list below, we offer car rental in Romania from branches across the country and this, along with our simple booking process, makes it easy to access a quality rental car.
-Read on for tips on driving in the country and securing better car rental deals in Romania.
+We offer car rental in Romania from branches across the country and this, along with our simple booking process, makes it easy to access a quality rental car.

 With branches at Romania's major cities, airports and travel routes, Sixt can fit seamlessly with your travel plans and you will soon be on the road and enjoying the sights of Romania.
-You might be surprised with what Romania has to offer the visitor, so we have included a Places of Interest section to help you with suggestions for sights you can visit when you rent a car in Romania.
+You might be surprised at what Romania has to offer the visitor.
 You might even decide to drive on the Transfagarasan in your chosen vehicle, described by some as the most beautiful road in Europe.